-Erie Co.
-Sheriff's Office Patrol Logs for Marilla and Alden from 10/31 Through 11/06.
+Erie County Sheriff's Office Patrol Logs for Marilla and Alden from Jan 2nd through Jan 8th.